smcgivern/historical-league-positions/README.md

 5. `bundle exec rake list_teams > teams.txt` and edit that file to be
    key=value;
 6. `bundle exec rake list_tiers > tiers.txt`, same again;
-7. `bundle exec rake football-league-positions.json` for the final file to go into `ext/`.
+7. `bundle exec rake football-league-positions.json
+   historical-league-positions.csv` for the final files to go into `ext/`.

 There's no particular reason for its existence, I just wanted to see the rises and falls of teams like Swansea and Southampton in a